lopezelpesado/initial-learning/README.md

 1. Forgot to install GitHub Desktop on my laptop so wasn't able to commit/push yesterday 🤦‍♂️ Installed now and away my changes went!

-2. I'll continue HTML relearning and try to add comments to the stuf I add that'll help me remember what stuff is for.
+2. I'll continue HTML relearning and try to add comments to the stuff I add that'll help me remember what stuff is for.